taliajs/php2550finalproject/README.md

 ## About
 This project was done as part of the final project for PHP 2550: Practical Data Analysis class.
 Our project is focused on identifying targets for Salmonella vaccines for poultry.

-Our goal for this project is to identify strains/regions/time of year, etc. that should be prioritized for vaccination campaigns.
-For instance, Are there certain/specific regions and time of year that should be focused on when thinking about vaccination?
-Are there certain strains of Salmonella that are more prevalant than others?
-We fit a prediction model to predict outbreaks of Salmonella enterica in the United States.
+Our goal for this project is to predict outbreaks of Salmonella enterica in the United States, and recommend when and where poultry vaccination campaigns should be introduced to reduce outbreaks.

 ## Setup